Last Updated on 31st October 2024

 - Property tax

-This system is a common stumbling point, where foreign nationals either don’t realise that the tax regime in their selected province will make a marked impact on their budget or are uncertain about their status as a taxpayer.
+This system is a common stumbling block, as foreign nationals either don’t realise that the tax regime in their selected region will impact their budget or are uncertain about their status as taxpayers.

-The rule of thumb is that if you live in Spain for 183 days or more of the year or have your primary interests in Spain, such as your home, family or business, you will usually be treated as a tax resident.
+The rule of thumb is that if you live in Spain for 183 days or more of the year or have your primary interests in Spain, such as your home, family or business, you will usually be treated as a tax resident – rather than an overseas non-resident who lives in Spain for part of the year.

-As a result, you will need to submit tax returns and typically pay income tax on all worldwide income.
-Overseas assets must be declared if they exceed a €50,000 threshold through Modelo 720.
+As a result, you will need to submit tax returns and typically pay income tax on all worldwide income, savings, property and investment assets.
+Overseas assets must be declared through the Modelo 720 system if they exceed a €50,000 threshold.

 Average Costs of Living in Spain

-Like any country, costs will depend on where you live, your lifestyle, and whether you expect to open a business, work remotely or take up a new career opportunity whilst living in Spain.
+Like any country, costs will depend on where you live, your lifestyle, and whether you expect to open a business, work remotely or take up a new career opportunity while living in Spain.

 The larger Spanish cities and metropolitan areas can offer plentiful fine dining and luxury shopping, but properties are inevitably more expensive.
 More rural communities are often extremely affordable, but there is a balance between access to amenities such as public transport links and healthcare facilities.

-Numbeo collates average living costs and shows that life in Spain is generally more affordable than in the UK – these are averages, and property values, for example, can vary significantly in major cities such as Madrid or Barcelona.
+Numbeo collates average living costs and shows that life in Spain is typically far more affordable than in the UK.
+These are national averages, and property values, for example, can vary significantly in major cities such as Madrid or Barcelona.

-The best starting point is to assess your wealth, assets, income sources and financial security, evaluating tax exposure, annual returns and long-term plans.
+The best starting point is to assess your wealth, assets, income sources, and financial security, evaluating your tax exposure, and long-term plans before verifying whether your net earnings, after tax, will cover all of your anticipated living costs.

 The key is to have full oversight of every aspect of your wealth and make informed decisions about how best to leverage your assets to support the lifestyle you expect in Spain.